zzar43/UNet_IDP/README.md

-# UNet_IDP
+# IDPs Extraction with UNet Based NNs

-This repo is to extract IDPs from MRI data with UNet based NNs
+This repo is to extract IDPs from MRI data with UNet based NNs.